-(5) Suspension or Revocation of Construction Permit.
-The DEPARTMENT or LOCAL HEALTH OFFICER may suspend or revoke a construction permit issued under the provisions of this chapter in case of any false statement or misrepresentation of fact in the application or on the construction documents on which the approval was based.

-(6) Stop Work Orders.
-Upon notice from the DEPARTMENT or LOCAL HEALTH OFFICER, work on any system that is being performed contrary to the provisions of this chapter shall immediately cease.
-Such notice shall be in writing and shall be given to the owner, the owner's authorized agent, or to the person performing the work.
-The notice shall state the condition under which work is authorized to resume.

 WAC 246-261-401010 Plan Submittal (2023 MAHC 4.1.1)

 (1) Plans.
 AQUATIC FACILITY plans shall include all necessary construction documents to provide sufficient clarity to indicate the location, nature, and extent of the work proposed.
 Necessary construction documents include, but are not limited to, the documents listed in Subpart B, Content of Plans, and any additional information the department or Local Health Officer may request to determine compliance with this chapter.